FMNSSun/Burlesque/docs/BLSQ.md

 ### Xor ```$$```

-This built-in auto-zips if an argument provided is a block.
+This built-in auto-zips if an argument provided is a Block.

 ```Int a, Int b: ``` Bitwise XOR.